Filesystems¶

 programs, and job scripts.

-Each user has access to a 250 GB of space in their subdirectory of
+Each user has access to 250 GB of space in their subdirectory of

 /projects